 Before harvesting, check the beach to determine if a beach is open or if there are any health restrictions.
 You can check if there are any marine toxin level restrictions by calling the Marine Biotoxin Hotline maintained by the Washington Department of Health at 1-800-562-5632 (see: Marine Biotoxin Bulletin Website)

 A Shellfish/Seaweed License is required for harvesting razor clams and must be in the harvester's immediate possession and available for inspection during harvest and transport.
-Everyone claiming a limit must actively participate in the harvesting process, unless they possess a disability permit.
+You may not harvest any part of another person’s daily limit, except for persons that possess a Designated Harvesters Card.
 See the WDFW Licensing for more information.
+Also, for tips on how to legally teach children how to dig, see the WDFW video on the “How to Dig Razors Clam page."

 For detailed information about all recreational license requirements see the